poporonnet/discord-pure/README.md

 # discord-pure

-The library to communicate pure discord REST API.
+The library to communicate with pure discord REST API.